-As an avid consumer of IT and business news, you surely have heard the adage “garbage in, garbage out.”
-The concept is simple: the quality and relevant use of any analysis, analytics or business output is a direct function of the quality of the data feeding the model.
+As an avid consumer of IT and business news, you surely have heard the adage “garbage in garbage out.”
+The concept is simple: the quality and relevant use of any analysis, analytics or business output is a direct function of the quality of the input data feeding the model.

-Yet this oft-recited phrase still holds an important truth today.
-Whether pursuing a digital transformation or taking advantage of nascent technologies like artificial intelligence (AI), machine learning (ML) or the Internet of Things (IoT), organizations need a strong foundation of trusted data to achieve their business goals.
+This oft-recited phrase has been around for a while, but it still holds an important truth today.
+Whether pursuing a digital transformation or taking advantage of technologies like artificial intelligence (AI), machine learning (ML) or the Internet of Things (IoT), organizations need a strong foundation of trusted data to achieve their business goals.

 Read on to see why there is such a challenge in demonstrating the value of trusted data available across mission-critical operations and analytics in an enterprise — and how you can kick your own dirty data to the curb.

 What is Garbage In, Garbage Out?